egorantonov/Cake.ParallelExecution/README.md

 ## Pitfalls
 As it was mentioned earlier this solution is applicable to parallelizable and long-running tasks.
 If the task run time is less than Cake build time it may be better to leave it as is and run in a sequential order.

+## Known issues
+See the [Issues](/issues) section for the actual information.
+1. If you have a multidiplay workstation, the `start` command [might open](/issues/1) a new powershell window outside of the screen in some cases.

+2. A failed task [does not cancel](/issues/2) other tasks running in parallel.
+In fact, this behavior may be preferable because you don't have to restart all the tasks.

 ## Useful Tips
 1. Try to determine which parallelizable task is the most long-running.
 If possible, leave it in a main powershell instance, so other parallel task(s) will finish faster even with Cake script build step.